Females: 30 inches

 Name of Young

 - Males of this species are larger and more ornate then the females.
-A male’s tail accounts for about 30 inches of its total length.
-Female Lady Amherst’s pheasants are smaller and mottle brown in color.
+A male’s tail accounts for nearly 30 inches of its total length.
+Female Lady Amherst’s pheasants are smaller and mottled brown in color.

 - Lady Amherst’s pheasants are named after Lady Sarah Amherst.
 She was the wife of the Governor General of Bengal, and she was responsible for introducing them to London.